Not all base layers will fit all conditions.

 If you have a warm mid-layer or insulated jacket, and you find the 250g option a tad to warm, this might be what you’re looking for instead.
 This specific model comes with a zip neck collar for temperature regulation and flatlock seams.
 It also has nice long sleeves which goes nicely together with the athletic fit.

-This base layer is made from 100% merino wool at 400g/m2 and is an excellent choice when the temperature reaches temperatures between -20 to -30 degrees Celsius (-4 to -22 degrees Fahrenheit).
+These base layer is made from merino wool at 400g/m2 and is an excellent choice when the temperature reaches temperatures between -20 to -30 degrees Celsius (-4 to -22 degrees Fahrenheit).

 This particular base layer is the light weight version, which is excellent as a late season base layer, or a mid-season base layer combined with a good insulating mid-layer or ski jacket.